-Northeast Mississippi Community College has appointed Credentials Solutions as the designated agent for processing and sending official electronic transcripts on behalf of Northeast Mississippi Community College.
-The PDF transcript that is produced using this service contains the identical information as the printed transcript and can be certified as unaltered by uploading the file to the company's website that is provided during the delivery process.
-Credentials Solutions has been granted the authority to deliver all such electronic transcript requests on behalf of Northeast Mississippi Community College and respond to any inquiries regarding the transactions.
+Northeast Mississippi Community College has appointed Parchment as a designated agent for processing and sending official electronic transcripts on behalf of Northeast Mississippi Community College.
+The PDF transcript that is produced using this service contains the identical information as the printed transcript and can be certified as unaltered by uploading the file to the company's website which is provided during the delivery process.
+Parchment has been granted the authority to deliver all such electronic transcript requests on behalf of Northeast Mississippi Community College and respond to any inquiries regarding the transactions.

-More information on requesting a transcript can be found at https://www.nemcc.edu/transcripts.
+More information on requesting a transcript can be found at on the NEMCC website under Transcript Requests.